-We've put together a list of local and national funders that might fund food projects in our bi-monthly funding update.
+We've put together a list of local and national funders that might fund food projects in our quarterly funding update.
 If you want to be added to the email list to receive updates on future funding opportunities, or have any queries, get in touch with Helen, Development Officer on 01273 431700 or .

 You may also want to have a look at the Resource Centre's favourite funders pages.

 Good Food Grants

 Good Food Grants is a funding programme that awards small grants for community projects that aim to improve the health, skills and confidence of local residents through healthy eating, increased cookery skills and food growing.

 Good Food Grants is now open to applications.
 Community organisations are invited to apply for grants of up to £850 for food projects in Brighton & Hove.